marconetto/azadventures/chapter7/README.md

 parallel applications, other applications could benefit from this tutorial.

-Coming from the on-premise world, a common practice is start worker processes in systemd (or our old friend rc.local from System V Init).
+Coming from the on-premise world, a common practice is to trigger worker processes in systemd (or in our old friend rc.local from System V Init).
 But is this the right place to trigger worker processes in the cloud?
 Let's have a look!

 #### TL;TR
 - systemd and cloud-init are part of the boot process executed while a VM is still in **Creating** state;
-- controls should be added to use systemd and cloud-init to guarantee worker process is triggered after a VM reaches the **Succeeded** state;
+- controls should be added to use systemd and cloud-init to guarantee worker process is triggered after a VM reaches the **Succeeded** state (we've got a code snippet for that);
 - azure extension is executed just before the machine reached the **Succeeded** state, but it is executed only when the machine is provisioned---so it won't be executed if the VM instance needs to rebooted.

 #### 1. Communication protocol in embarrassingly parallel applications

+Embarrassingly parallel applications (a.k.a intrinsically parallel,  pleasingly parallel, bag-of-tasks, etc) are those composed of tasks that can run independently, that is, require no inter-task communication.
+They are in several domains including financial risk modeling, VFX and 3D image processing, genetic sequence analysis, monte carlo simulations, and software testing.

 The architecture of embarrassingly parallel applications usually consists of